WonderlandEngine/npm-cli/README.md

 You need to have Wonderland Engine installed on your system.
 To learn more, and download Wonderland Engine, head over to <https://wonderlandengine.com/>.

+Requires Node.js 18 or newer (uses the built-in util.parseArgs for CLI parsing).

 ## Installation

 Install the CLI tool globally or locally using npm: